Na Gyi

-Early life and education
+Early life, education, and personal life

 Na Gyi was born in Yangon, Myanmar on 2 May 1981.

-He passed matriculation from BEHS (1), Dagon in 1998.
-During the study of engineering at Yangon Technology University, he left for London for further study.
-He studied Digital Filmmaking at Raindance, London.
-Na Gyi married Paing Phyo Thu, the lead actress from his debut film, Mi on January 1, 2019.
+After completing his secondary education at BEHS (1), Dagon in 1998, he pursued engineering at Yangon Technology University.
+He subsequently relocated to the United Kingdom to formalize his technical and creative education, studying Computer Science at Edgware Academy in London before completing digital filmmaking at Raindance London in 2007.

+On January 1, 2019, he married Paing Phyo Thu, a Myanmar Academy Award-winning actress from his debut feature film, Mi.